Skip to main content

 What to Pack

-Here in Montana, the elements of winter demand function over fashion.
+In Montana, the elements of winter demand function over fashion.
 Grab your trusty puffy jacket, shoes with good traction, and a beanie (or three).
-Whether you’re out on the mountain or hanging out in the base area, layering will keep extra warmth trapped in, and it’s easy to adjust throughout the day.
+Whether you’re out on the mountain or hanging out in the base area, layering will keep you warm.

-For skiing and riding, we recommend waterproof outer layers and gloves, and always wearing a helmet.
-If you’ve got your own ski gear, skip the oversized baggage fee and mail your skis right to the resort with our partner, Ship Skis.
-If you don’t have gear, don’t sweat it.
-Big Sky Sports Rentals & Demos has got you covered with skis and boards, suitable for everyone from beginner to advanced.
+For skiing and riding, we recommend waterproof outer layers gloves, and always a helmet.
+If you’ve got your own ski gear, you can mail your skis right to the resort with our partner, Ship Skis .
+If you don’t have gear, Big Sky Sports Rentals & Demos has skis and boards suitable for all levels.

 If you’re coming from somewhere with a warmer climate, there are plenty of shops in Mountain Village to stock up on mountain gear.

 Make your way to Big Sky from Bozeman along the Gallatin River as it winds its way through the canyon.
-Lots of wildlife call the Greater Yellowstone Area home.
-Keep your eyes out for eagles, ospreys, and the local herds of deer, elk, and Bighorn Sheep.
+Watch for eagles, hawks, and the local herds of deer, elk, and Bighorn Sheep.
 Always be mindful of wildlife when driving, especially at night.

 As you leave the canyon, you’ll come upon Big Sky Town Center and Meadow Village.
 Town Center has shops, restaurants, and the Big Sky Medical Center.
 You might want to stop by one of the grocery stores if you’re staying in a condo or home.

 Past Mountain Village, on the north side of Lone Mountain, is the Madison Base.
-Many vacation rentals will be based in this area, and it also has amenities such as lift tickets, mountain sports, rental offices, a gear shop, and the Headwaters Grill—it’s a great spot to swing by during the ski day, even if you are staying in Mountain Village.
+Many vacation rentals are in this area.
+The Madison Base has a ticket and lessons office, rentals, a gear shop, and the Headwaters Grill.
+It’s a great spot to swing by during the ski day, even if you are staying in Mountain Village.

-If you’re staying with Big Sky Resort Central Reservations, you’ll check into your lodging at either the Summit Hotel or Huntley Lodge.
+If you’re staying with Big Sky Resort Central Reservations, you’ll check in at the Summit Hotel or Huntley Lodge.
 Not sure which?
-Here’s a cheat sheet.
+Here's a cheat sheet.

 Insider Tip